Silver1793/trial/README.md

 (1 points) Heroku
 I'm planning to use Heroku in order to run my application.
 Im hoping to learn how to use Heroku to be able to run both a front and backend application.

-(2 points) Bootstrap
+(2 points) React-Bootstrap
-I believe that Bootstrap is a framework that allows for better styling in React.js.
+I believe that Bootstrap is a library that allows for better styling in React.js.
 I hope to use it to make my project look nicer and hopefully the learning curve is not too hard.
 Since Bootstrap does not seem to be an entire langauge that needs to be learned I awarded it 2 points.